raia1/Telecom-EDA/README.md

 Differences in distributions suggest relationship between monthly charges and churn.
 Further numerical univariate analysis reveals insights into churn behavior based on monthly charges.

+**Univariate and Bivariate Analysis:**

+**Univariate Analysis:**

+Numerical analysis of 'MonthlyCharges' revealed differences in churn behavior based on monthly charges.
+KDE plots helped understand the relationship between monthly charges and churn.
+Insights derived from univariate analysis provided initial intuition into churn behavior.
+Univariate and Bivariate Analysis:
+Univariate Analysis:

+Numerical analysis of 'MonthlyCharges' revealed differences in churn behavior based on monthly charges.
+KDE plots helped understand the relationship between monthly charges and churn.
+Insights derived from univariate analysis provided initial intuition into churn behavior.
+**Bivariate Analysis:**

+Categorical analysis of predictor categories with respect to churn status provided insights into predictors impacting churn behavior.
+Comparison of churned and non-churned customers within each category helped identify potential predictors of churn.
+Observations from bivariate analysis aided in understanding the relationship between predictors and churn.

+Categorical analysis of predictor categories with respect to churn status provided insights into predictors impacting churn behavior.
+Comparison of churned and non-churned customers within each category helped identify potential predictors of churn.
+Observations from bivariate analysis aided in understanding the relationship between predictors and churn.

 **Final Thoughts:**
 Churn rate for Total charges is higher when the total charge is low, suggesting potential reasons such as early churn.
 High monthly charges are associated with higher churn rates.